-The University of South Carolina (USC) is seeking proposals from qualified executive search/recruitment firms, etc. to assist the administration in its national search efforts for the selection of a senior position, in accordance with the terms, conditions, and specifications contained in this solicitation.
-The position is:
+The University of South Carolina (USC) is seeking proposals from qualified executive search/recruitment firms, etc. to assist the administration in its national search efforts for the selection of senior positions, in accordance with the terms, conditions, and specifications contained in this solicitation.
+The positions are: